 Juvenile Gray Hawks, on the other hand, exhibit a more brownish coloration with spotted underparts.

-The preferred habitat of the Gray Hawk consists of tropical forests and woodlands, where it can be found perched on tall trees or soaring gracefully through the treetops.
+The gray hawk’s preferred habitat is tropical forests and woodlands, where it can be found perched on tall trees or soaring gracefully through the treetops.

 It has a relatively restricted range, primarily residing in the neotropical regions of the Americas, including southern parts of Arizona and Texas in the United States.